DiegoEnriquezSerrano/DiegoEnriquezSerrano/README.md

 ## Welcome to my github!

-I'm Diego and I love working on web technologies.
-I have primarily worked with Ruby (on Rails) and JavaScript, but nowadays I find myself knee-deep in Rust code most of the time.
+:mexico: I'm **Diego**

+🌆 Chicago based Web Developer.

+🦀 Currently building with Rust.
+Also well-versed in Ruby, Python and Javascript (and their derivations).

+I primarily work on Web Servers and Clients.
-I'm currently working on building an ActixWeb/SvelteKit newsletter application called newslt.rs
+I'm currently working on building an ActixWeb/SvelteKit newsletter application called newslt.rs 📰

 ##